 How Do I Edit or Create Training Notifications?

 KnowBe4 provides several built-in training notifications you can use when you enroll your users in training.
-If you’d like, you can customize these built-in notifications or create your own.
+If you’d like, you can customize these built-in notifications, modify our blank templates, or create your own.
 To learn how to do this, review the steps below or check out our Customizing Training Notifications video.

 To create or edit a training notification template, navigate to Training > Notification Templates.
 Under System Templates, you can click on one of our built-in training notification templates to open it in our WYSIWYG ("what you see is what you get") editor and make changes.
 Saving changes to a built-in system template will save a copy of your edit to the Drafts folder under My Templates.